 The Rocky Mountain Chapter (RMC) of the Association of Computing Machinery (ACM) selected the Montana Tech Department of Computer Science as a regional host site for the International Collegiate Programming Contest (ICPC) beginning in 2017.

-The ACM ICPC regional sites now include Colorado Mesa University, the Colorado School of Mines, the University of Alberta, the University of Arizona, and Montana Technological University.
-Our site becoming a regional ICPC site for the annual contest means that teams from Montana Tech, Montana State University, University of Montana, Rocky Mountain College, Carroll College, and any of the Colleges and Universities within the RMC area, including Arizona, Utah, Colorado, Wyoming, Eastern Nevada, Idaho, Montana, Alberta, Saskatchewan, and New Mexico can participate at our site location for ICPC contests.
+The ACM ICPC regional sites include Colorado Mesa University, the Colorado State University (Ft.
+Collins), the University of Saskatchewan (Saskatoon), the University of Arizona, and Montana Technological University.
+Our site becoming a regional ICPC site for the annual contest means that teams from Montana Technological University, Montana State University, University of Montana, Rocky Mountain College, Carroll College, and any of the Colleges and Universities within the RMC area, including Arizona, Utah, Colorado, Wyoming, Eastern Nevada, Idaho, Montana, Alberta, Saskatchewan, and New Mexico can participate at our site location for ICPC contests.

 ACM ICPC can be found at https://icpc.baylor.edu/